Home » Course » Main Course

 Here are a few ways you can modify this French Onion Pasta dish:

-• Cheese substitute: For a different flavor, consider using mozzarella, Parmesan, or cheddar cheese in addition to or instead of the Swiss and Gruyere cheeses.
+• Cheese substitute: For a different flavor, consider using Gruyere, mozzarella, Parmesan, or cheddar cheese in addition to or instead of the Swiss cheese.

 • Make it lighter: Use a lighter non-dairy milk or half and half instead of heavy cream and reduce cheese if you are trying to lower the calorie intake.
 However, the result will be less creamy and the sauce will be less thin than it already is (the sauce even with heavy cream isn’t super thick because we didn’t use flour to thicken the sauce).